 ECONOMIC ABUSE: Making or attempting to make a person financially dependent, e.g., maintaining total control over financial resources, withholding access to money, forbidding attendance at school or employment.
 For more information, see our Financial Abuse page.

 EMOTIONAL ABUSE: Undermining a person's sense of self-worth, e.g., constant criticism, belittling one's abilities, name calling, damaging a partner's relationship with the children.
 See WomensLaw.org's Emotional Abuse page for more information.
 An abuser may also use his/her or your HIV-positive status or sexual orientation as a means to control you.
 For example, an abuser may threaten to reveal your HIV status or your sexual identity.
-For more information, go to HIV/AIDS-related abuse or Same-Sex Abuse.
+For more information, go to our Abuse Among those Living with HIV page and our LGBTQ Victims page.

-PSYCHOLOGICAL ABUSE: Causing fear by intimidation, threatening physical harm to himself/herself, you, your family member, or your children; destruction of pets and property; stalking you or cyberstalking you, playing "mind games" to make you doubt your sanity; forcing isolation from friends, family, school and/or work.
+PSYCHOLOGICAL ABUSE: Causing fear by intimidation, threatening physical harm to himself/herself, you, your family member, or your children; destruction of pets and property; stalking you or cyberstalking you, playing "mind games" to make you doubt your sanity (gaslighting); forcing isolation from friends, family, school and/or work.

 SEXUAL COERCION AND REPRODUCTIVE CONTROL: When a partner sabotages your birth control efforts by demanding unprotected sex, lying about "pulling out," hiding or destroying birth control (i.e., flushing pills down the toilet or poking a hole in a condom), preventing you from getting an abortion or forcing you to get an abortion.